VAIJ-TEJAS/Articles/Introduction to Automation using Python/draft2.md

 ![request][6]

 **4. Beautiful Soup :** This library provides functions for **parsing HTML and XML documents**, making it invaluable for web scraping tasks.

-**uses** : It allows you to extract data from web pages effortlessly, facilitating     automation of data extraction processes.
+It allows you to extract data from web pages effortlessly, facilitating     automation of data extraction processes.

     from bs4 import BeautifulSoup
     import requests